jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-C++-brightgreen)

-This repo contains class notes and assignments for the course COMP2012: Object-Oriented Programming and Data Structures with C++.
+This repo contains class notes and assignments for the course "COMP2012: Object-Oriented Programming and Data Structures with C++".

 ---
 ### MIPS scripts